ZeppelinBot/Vety/docs/docs/plugins/plugin-data.md

 ### `pluginData.messageCommands.removeByTrigger(trigger)`
 Removes the first command matching the provided trigger string and returns a boolean indicating whether anything was removed.
-This is what Knub uses under the hood for `deletedMessageCommands`.
+This is what Vety uses under the hood for `deletedMessageCommands`.

-You can still call `pluginData.messageCommands.runFromMessage(message)` manually, but in most cases you should prefer the global [`knub.dispatchMessageCommands`](../plugins/message-commands.md#manual-command-dispatch) helper to make sure all plugins – guild and global – receive the message consistently.
+You can still call `pluginData.messageCommands.runFromMessage(message)` manually, but in most cases you should prefer the global [`vety.dispatchMessageCommands`](../plugins/message-commands.md#manual-command-dispatch) helper to make sure all plugins – guild and global – receive the message consistently.

 ## Custom state